pfalcon/sphinx_selective_exclude/README.md

 Usage
 -----

-To use these extension, add https://github.com/pfalcon/sphinx_selective_exclude as a git submodule to your project, in documentation folder (where Sphinx conf.py is located).
+To use these extensions, add https://github.com/pfalcon/sphinx_selective_exclude as a git submodule to your project, in documentation folder (where Sphinx conf.py is located).
 Alternatively, commit sphinx_selective_exclude directory instead of making it a submodule (you will need to pick up